-- Add your own branding. - Add any additional items your teams need to access in the console. - Configure the utility bar so reps can easily access productivity tools like Lightning Dialer and macros. - Sales Console is automatically assigned all standard and custom user profiles.
+- Add your own branding. - Add any additional items your teams need to access in the console. - Configure the utility bar so reps can easily access productivity tools like Sales Dialer and macros. - Sales Console is automatically assigned all standard and custom user profiles.
 You can modify these assignments to make sure the right people have access to Sales Console.

 From Setup, admins can use the Lightning App Builder to customize specific page layouts.
-For example, if you use Pardot, you need to add the Engagement History component to the appropriate page layouts.
+For example, if you use Marketing Cloud Account Engagement (Pardot), you need to add the Engagement History component to the appropriate page layouts.

 Note: Lightning console apps don't yet have full parity with Salesforce Classic console apps.
-For example, some features in Salesforce Classic console apps, such as push notifications and multi-monitor support, aren't available in Lightning console apps.
+For example, some features in Salesforce Classic console apps, such as push notifications and custom keyboard shortcuts, aren't available in Lightning console apps.
 Learn more.